Truck Accident Attorneys Serving Atlanta, Georgia

 Thus far, we have looked at liability insurance that covers injuries to other people, and comprehensive/collision insurance which pays to repair your vehicle regardless of fault.
 But what about bodily injuries you suffer when you cause an accident?

 This is where medical payments coverage comes in.
-This insurance will pay for medical treatment for victims regardless of whether you were to blame for the accident.
+This insurance will pay for medical treatment for truck accident victims regardless of whether you were to blame for the accident.
 It can also pay for medical care to any of your passengers who were injured.

 Medical payments coverage is optional in Georgia, but it is definitely something you should consider if you are trying to get full coverage.
 Generally, insurers offer at least $2,000 in coverage but policies can go up to $10,000.
 Of course, your monthly car insurance premium will also increase.